saulpw/visidata/www/howto/dev/loaders.md

 * `SubrowColumn(origcol, subrowidx, **kwargs)` delegates to the original column with some part of the row.
 This is useful for rows which are a list of references to other rows, like with joined sheets.

-A couple of recurring patterns:
+Recipes for a couple of recurring patterns:

 - columns from a list of names: `[ColumnItem(name, i) for i, name in enumerate(colnames)]`
 - columns from the first sample row, when rows are dicts: `[ColumnItem(k) for k in self.rows[0]]`